ArdakHere/Sentiment-Analysis-Data-Pipeline-ETL/README.md

 - add a bias analysis
 - add more news outlets to analyze (also have scripts ready for Nur.kz, Tengrinews.kz and Moscowtimes)
 - try using the tools I rejected earlier

+I am open to feedback and suggestions to add/improve something, don't hesitate.